Caricamento...

 The materials

-The ancient fireplace, the stone stairs, the wrought-iron gates, the solid wood doors: everything that could be recovered was restored and put back into use.
+The baroque architecture italy is known for — ornate fireplaces, sculpted stone lintels, wrought-iron gates — is present in every room.
+The ancient fireplace, the stone stairs, the solid wood doors: everything that could be recovered was restored and put back into use.
 The few new additions — the bathrooms, the kitchen, the utilities — were made with consistent materials by local artisans.

 The carparo stone for the walls was cut from the same quarry that supplied stone to the original builders.
 The iron was forged in Collepasso.
 The wood crafted in a carpentry workshop in Parabita.